Tushar-Pathak/next-test/README.md

 ### Filling up the credentials

-Go you static folder and then credentials.js and then save your posgreSQL credentials in it.
+Go to static folder and then to credentials.js and then save your posgreSQL credentials into it.

 ### Run it